 It is by dying that one awakens to eternal life.

 Dinners even a Bachelor can cook

-These recipes are for the people with so few kitchen skills, it is a wonder that they do not look like Holocaust or Syrian refugees, or that they are not on a first name basis with every employee on every shift of their primary fast-food restaurant.
+These recipes are for the people with so few kitchen skills, it is a wonder that they do not look like Holocaust or Syrian refugees, or that they are not on a first name basis with every employee on every shift of their primary, go-to, fast-food restaurant.

 Another aside, I know that any of those cooking shows put me completely to shame; it’s just that they put you to shame in the process.
 What they can whip up in twenty minutes would take anyone else the better part of an afternoon.
 Do you have fresh fennel in your produce bin?
 How many markets did you need to hit before you had all the ingredients for Julia’s beef bourguignon?

-So move over Rachel, stand back Gwyneth, roll over Julia, and step aside Martha, a new day has dawned on the World’s kitchens:
+So move over Rachel, stand back Gwyneth, roll over Julia, and give it up Martha, a new day has dawned on the World’s kitchens:

 The Garden Omelet (even with pears or apples)